 - a.
 FEMA will calculate the amount of funding available under HMGP Post Fire for each Declaration based on the 10-year national average of assistance provided under the fire management declarations for States.
 FEMA will provide two separate calculations: one for recipients that have standard mitigation plans and a higher calculation for recipients that have enhanced mitigation plans. - b.
-FEMA aggregates HMGP Post Fire funding from multiple events occurring in a fiscal year into one grant per recipient the first fire management declaration for that fiscal year, October 1 to September 30, unless the Recipient informs FEMA of the reasons for not aggregating.
-Aggregation will reset at the beginning of each fiscal year.
+FEMA aggregates HMGP Post Fire assistance from multiple events into one award per recipient under the first declaration for that fiscal year unless the recipient informs FEMA of reasons for not aggregating.
+Aggregation will reset at the beginning of each fiscal year and remain in effect for that year.

-- c.
-In some cases, the first fire management declaration of FY 2022 may occur in CY 2022 and all FY 2022 HMGP Post Fire funding would be aggregated under that declaration, such that this Agreement will apply to that HMGP Post Fire award because the declaration occurred at some point between January 1 and September 30, 2022.
-Similarly, the first fire management declaration for FY 2023 may occur between October 1 and December 31, 2022, and all FY 2022 HMGP Post Fire funding would be aggregated under that declaration, such that this Agreement would then also apply to the HMGP Post Fire award for that declaration as well. - Cost-Share.
-FEMA funding for total HMGP costs, excluding management costs, will be limited to no more than 75 percent of total eligible costs after appropriate reductions.
-The State agrees to make available the 25 percent non-federal share of HMGP and, at its request, may provide a greater non-federal share of an activity cost.
+2. Cost-Share.
+FEMA funding for total HMGP Post Fire costs, excluding management costs, will be limited to no more than 75 percent of total eligible costs after appropriate reductions.
+The State agrees to make available the 25 percent non-federal share of the HMGP Post Fire and, at its request, may provide a greater non-federal share of an activity cost.